IronWorker REST/HTTP API

 Priority

 Task priority determines how much time a task may sit in queue.
-Higher values means tasks spend less time in the queue once they come off the schedule, but also cost more to run.
+Higher values means tasks spend less time in the queue once they come off the schedule.
+Access to priorities depends on your selected IronWorker plan see plans.
+You must have access to higher priority levels in your chosen plan or your priority will automatically default back to 0.
 The standard/default priority is 0.

 Timeout